How to Create Virtual Desktops in Windows 11

 Managing Your Virtual Desktops

-You can customize your desktops to make them easier to identify.
+You can make your virtual desktops even easier to spot by customizing them.

 Renaming and Backgrounds